inventor2525/RequiredAI/README.md

 T = TypeVar("T")
 def requirement(name:str) -> Callable[[T],T]:
-    '''Registers the requirement in a static list of requirements held in Requirements class and stores the passed name in the decorated requirement class as __web_name__.'''
+    '''Registers the requirement in a static list of requirements held in Requirements class and stores the passed name in the decorated requirement class as __requirement_type__.'''
 ```

 Notice how every requirement type has an evalute function.